octahedroid/drupal-decoupled-graphql-advanced-recipe/README.md

-# Drupal decoupled example GQL
+# Drupal Decoupled Graphql example recipe

-This recipe is designed to provide a complete pre-configured example of a Drupal instance that functions as a headless CMS, exposing a GQL endpoint.
-Ready to be seamlessly integrated with an FE application.
+This recipe is designed to provide a ready-to-use Drupal Decoupled installation that is a headless CMS, exposing a GraphQL endpoint.
+It is ready to be seamlessly integrated with a front end application.

+- For information related to installing Drupal read the [docs here](https://drupal-decoupled.octahedroid.com/docs/getting-started/drupal/install)
+- For information related to installing this Recipe read the [docs here](https://drupal-decoupled.octahedroid.com/docs/getting-started/drupal/extend)

+## What this recipe does:

 - Adds content types `pages` and `articles`